Salesforce DX - the new Salesforce developer experience

 A new philosophy

 Traditionally, the org itself has often been its own sole representation.
-Dev-heavy teams who’ve come from other platforms, or those with more stringent requirements and rigorous practises, use tools like Ant, Eclipse and MavensMate along with the command line to version control their metadata, thus introducing a second representation of the org’s configuration.
+Dev-heavy teams who’ve come from other platforms, or those with more stringent requirements and rigorous practices, use tools like Ant, Eclipse and MavensMate along with the command line to version control their metadata, thus introducing a second representation of the org’s configuration.
 Although advisable, this practice has been made challenging by the limitations of the metadata API, and first-party tools in this area have been in short supply.

 Throughout the announcements of Salesforce DX, one phrase has been pervasive - “version control is the source of truth”.
 The message is loud and clear - to work and collaborate effectively, developers need to use source control, and for this to be practical it needs to act as the ground-truth representation of an org.